Manasa090604/Bike_Sharing_Analysis/README.md

 These steps helped us uncover important insights about the dataset and laid the foundation for further analysis and modeling.

+# Model Building Steps:

+##Build a multiple linear regression model

+##Initialize the linear regression model

+##Train the model on the training set

+##Train the model on the training set

+# Model Evaluation

+##Make predictions on the test set

+##Evaluate the model's performance

+##Calculate root mean squared error (RMSE)

+##Calculate R-squared score

 2. Tools Used:

 Python programming language